Writing a Philosophy Paper

 · Your essay must be typed, double-spaced, with wide margins.
 This will give me plenty of room to write comments on your papers.
 No handwritten essays will be accepted.

-· Include a word-count at the end of your essay.
+· Include a word-count at the beginning or end of your essay.
 (Microsoft Word displays the total word count of a document at the left side of the gray bar at the bottom of the screen.
-Your word count should include only the body of your paper (not its title or your bibliography).
+Your word count must include only the body of your paper (not its title or your bibliography).

 · Do not hand in your paper in a binder, folder, etc. Simply staple the pages together in the upper left corner.